mayura-andrew/mayura-andrew.github.io/pages/posts/building-a-email-client-api-using-go.md

 - [Google SMTP Limit ⚠️](https://support.google.com/a/answer/176600?hl=en): More about the Limitation of Google SMTP.
 - [How to setup Google SMTP 🔧](https://mailtrap.io/blog/gmail-smtp/): Detailed Guide through Gmail SMTP Setup and Configurations.

 ##### Your contributions and feedback are welcome!😃 Feel free to fork the repository, submit pull requests, or report issues.
 Let's collaborate🫂 to make this project event better.
 Thank you for reading!
 ---
+##### Your contributions and feedback are welcome!😃 Feel free to fork the repository, submit pull requests, or report issues.
+Let's collaborate🫂 to make this project event better.
+Thank you for reading!
+---